-Keweenaw National Historical Park in Calumet
+Fall at Keweenaw National Historical Park in Calumet

 Northeast of the Porcupine Mountains Wilderness State Park and in the center of the Keweenaw Peninsula, Keweenaw National Historical Park in Calumet is a special place that tells the story of copper mining in this part of the Upper Peninsula.
 Its mission is to preserve the landscapes and other resources, which is why it’s such a beautiful place to visit in the fall.

 Pictured Rocks National Lakeshore in Munising

 Also along Lake Superior, the deep forest of Pictured Rocks National Lakeshore offers a picturesque view of Michigan’s fall foliage.
 The park features dunes, inland lakes, waterfalls, and a wild shoreline with beaches and sandstone cliffs.

-Tahquamenon Falls State Park in Paradise
+Fall at Tahquamenon Falls State Park in Paradise

 With the Tahquamenon River at its center, Tahquamenon Falls State Park stretches across 50,000 acres.
 At almost 50 feet, its Upper Falls is one of the biggest waterfalls east of the Mississippi River.
 In addition, its Lower Falls consists of five smaller waterfalls that cascade around an island.

-Visiting Mackinac Island for the Changing Leaves
+Visiting Mackinac Island in the Fall